Marvin-Brouwer/FluentSerializer/doc/help/basic-concepts/Converters.md

 ## Configuring a converter

-To configure a custom converter you need to reference a `Func<I{Format}Converter>` - or a specific one that matches the property type when applicable - this has a couple of reasons.
+To configure a custom converter you need to reference a `Func<I{Format}Converter>`, a method group returning `I{Format}Converter` - or a specific one that matches the property type when applicable - this has a couple of reasons.
 - It allows for type safe registration
 - It allows for a readable and extendable solution
 - It allows for a lifetime management solution outside of the DI framework.